joelparkerhenderson/startup-superset/doc/five_whys_root_cause_analysis.md

 * Try to make answers more precise and also inclusive of more perspectives.

 Roles and responsbilities:
-* Voice-of-customer: ensure all steps have the customer perspective.
+* Voice-of-customer: ensure all information has the customer perspective.
 * Facilitator: seek information and participation while being neutral.
-* Investigator: a person who will follow up on any missing information.
+* Investigator: follow up on any missing information then report back.

 Ground rules:
 * Foster trust not blame.